CityOfZion/neo-boa/docs/source/boa/tests/src/index.rst

 Binary Operators
 ================

-This example shows how you can use binary operators.
+This example shows how to use binary operators.

 .. automodule:: boa.tests.src.BinopTest

 NEP5 Token
 ==========

-This example shows how you would create an NEP5 token
+This example shows how to create a NEP5 token.

 .. automodule:: boa.tests.src.NEP5Test